skip to Main Content

 • Use a positive tone of voice and speak clearly

-• For future reference, write down important information like names, phone numbers, or email addresses.
+• Write down important information like names, phone numbers, or email addresses for future reference.

 • Understand what the customer is saying without interrupting them